 What is Medical Assisting?

-As a medical assistant graduate from Southeast Technical Institute in Sioux Falls, you will take vital signs, perform blood draws, record patient history and give injections.
+As a medical assistant graduate from Southeast Technical College in Sioux Falls, you will take vital signs, perform blood draws, record patient history and give injections.
 Your tasks also might include maintaining medical records, coding for insurance billing and scheduling appointments.
 The largest employers of medical assistants are offices of physicians and hospitals.

 Why Study Medical Assisting at Southeast Tech?